MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-resource-accounts.md

 In Microsoft Teams or Skype for Business Online, each call queue or auto attendant is required to have an associated resource account.
 Whether a resource account needs an assigned phone number will depend on the intended use of the associated call queue or auto attendant.
 Refer to the articles on call queues and auto attendants linked at the bottom of this article before assigning a phone number to a resource account.

 > [!NOTE]
 > This article applies to both Microsoft Teams and Skype for Business Online.
+For resource accounts homed on Skype for Business Server 2019, see [Configure Cloud auto attendants](/SkypeForBusiness/hybrid/configure-cloud-auto-attendant).

 ## Prerequisites to assign a phone number to a resource account